ximenaGdur/Lince-Web-App/design/readme.md

 rooms[roomCode].pop(nickname)
 for player in rooms[roomCode].getPlayers()
     sendMessage({
-        "Type": "handleRemovePlayer",
+        "type": "handleRemovePlayer",
-        "From": "server",
+        "from": "server",
-        "To": player,
+        "to": player,
-        "When": "When the server lets players know a player left the room", "Nickname": nickname
+        "when": "When the server lets players know a player left the room", "Nickname": nickname
     })
 ~~~